7 Fundamental Coping Skills for Stress

 Physical health is foundational to mental health.
 Under stress, we may find it more challenging to find the time or motivation to exercise or prepare healthy foods.
-It can also be difficult to get enough sleep when we’re stressed because it’s harder to relax, plus sleep might be the first thing we sacrifice when it feels like there just aren’t enough hours in the day to get everything done.
-All this is valid and understandable.
+It can also be difficult to get enough sleep when we’re stressed because it’s harder to relax; plus sleep might be the first thing we sacrifice when it feels like there just aren’t enough hours in the day to get everything done.
+All of this is valid and understandable.
 However, when we remember how fundamental these pillars of health are to our ability to function and thrive, it can help motivate us to make efforts to prioritize them.

 2. Seek social support

 During times of stress, we’re able to be more resilient when we have support.
 Reach out to a trusted friend or family member.
 Ask for help when you need it.
 You don’t have to do it alone.

 It’s true: spending time outdoors can be an effective way to boost mood and reduce stress.
 To learn how you can optimize your time in nature, read more here.

 4. Practice meditation, deep breathing, and muscle relaxation

 Our bodies are intricately linked to our thoughts and emotions; promoting a sense of calm and relaxation in the body can help to quiet the mind.
 When we’re stressed, our thoughts tend to race, our breath becomes quick and shallow, and our muscles tense up.
 This is our sympathetic nervous system, or the “fight, flight, or freeze” system at work: it evolved to help us survive in the face of a threat.
 The opposing system is the parasympathetic nervous system, also known as the “rest and digest” system.
 We can “hack” our own systems to bring about this calm and relaxed state by taking long, slow breaths, practicing non-reactivity to our thoughts (which is an essential tenet of meditation), and relaxing all of our muscles through progressive muscle relaxation strategies.